How to Locate Your Nearest Defibrillator

 If you have a defibrillator, it’s good practice to check it is registered with Ambulance Victoria.
 Registering your defibrillator is a really simple process and can make the world of difference in an emergency.
 But, why register a defibrillator?

-Each year, almost 6,500 Victorians suffer an OHCA.
+In 2022, over 7,000 Victorians suffered an OHCA.
 The small window of time between someone collapsing from cardiac arrest and paramedics arriving is critical.
 If a defibrillator is registered, it gives an instant ability for a bystander to locate the nearest defibrillator in an emergency via the GoodSAM app (more on this later).

 By registering the location of your defibrillator with Ambulance Victoria, it’s a quick yet important step that can help link defibrillators in communities across Victoria with people who need them at their time of need.